 Technology scouting and assessment is typically a multi-stage process that begins by identifying and characterizing the functionality, capabilities, or attributes desirable for addressing a challenge.
 These factors become parameters for surveying existing and emerging technologies and screening them for potential fit.
 In stage two, promising technologies can be evaluated and compared to traditional solutions to determine the potential value of developing and deploying each technology in various applications.
 Finally, experts can develop evaluation and application guidance to help planners and engineers deploy technologies and solutions in locations that will deliver the most significant benefits at the lowest cost (best value).
-Figure 2 illustrates the three-stage approach.
+Figure 3 illustrates the three-stage approach.

-Figure 2.
+Figure 3.
 Three-stage technology scouting and assessment approach

-The near-term priority for the ATWG will be the identification and evaluation of DLR, PFC, energy storage technologies, or other grid enhancing technologies (GETs) that improve the performance of the T&D system consistent with the Commission's directions in the Order.
+In 2022, the near-term priority for the ATWG was the identification and evaluation of DLR, PFC, energy storage technologies, or other grid enhancing technologies (GETs) that improve the performance of the T&D system consistent with the Commission's directions in the Order.
 These technologies all address transmission capacity bottlenecks that may constrain the utilization of renewable resources.
-In addition, there are emerging concerns regarding the ability of the T&D system to host and support the interconnection of large numbers of inverter-based resources.
-11 Present system planning protocols and software tools cannot adequately address these issues.
-Future work of the ATWG can be to initiate or support research and development that addresses the technical problems of high inverter-based resource penetration and the study tools and procedures needed to provide a secure system while meeting the CLCPA goals.
+In addition, there are emerging concerns regarding the ability of the T&D system to host and support the interconnection of large numbers of inverter-based resources.11 Present system planning protocols and software tools cannot adequately address these issues.